jorgebucaran/cookbook.fish/README.md

 end
 ```

-To make this function available in future fish sessions save it to ~/.config/fish/functions/mkdirp.fish.
-A clean way to accomplish this is using the [`funcsave`](https://fishshell.com/docs/current/cmds/funcsave.html) function.
+To make sure this function stays fresh in future Fish sessions, save it to ~/.config/fish/functions/mkdirp.fish.
+A neat way to accomplish this is by using the [`funcsave`](https://fishshell.com/docs/current/cmds/funcsave.html) function.

 ```fish
 funcsave mkdirp
 ```

-Alternatively, you can use the [`functions`](https://fishshell.com/docs/current/cmds/functions.html) builtin to write the function definition to a file.
+Alternatively, you can use the [`functions`](https://fishshell.com/docs/current/cmds/functions.html) builtin to write the function definition to a file, like a secret recipe for your custom shell commands.

 ```fish
 functions mkdirp > ~/.config/fish/functions/mkdirp.fish
 ```

-### How do I create a private function in fish?
+### How Do I Craft a "Private" Function in Fish?

-You can't.
-In fish, functions are always public.

-As a workaround, use a custom namespace to prefix any function you want to treat as private.
+While Fish doesn't have built-in private functions, you can still be sneaky!
+Use a custom namespace to prefix any function you want to treat as private.

 ```fish
 function _prefix_my_function
 end
 ```

-It's not impossible to simulate private scope using [`functions -e`](https://fishshell.com/docs/current/cmds/functions.html).
+You can also simulate private scope using [`functions -e`](https://fishshell.com/docs/current/cmds/functions.html).

 <details>
-<summary>Show me how!</summary>
+<summary>Show me the secret sauce!</summary>

 ```fish
 function foo